 - Stealth Pun: Like many of the Animal Kingdom Pirates, she's named after a card game; in this case, solitaire.
 Factor in her eight limbs, and she's spider solitaire, as well as a spider-monkey.

 Debut: Chapter 926 (Manga), Episode 919 (Anime)

 One of the Headliners and a Vice Warden of the prison mines in Udon.
-He has eaten a hippo SMILE, making his main body sit inside a hippo's mouth.
+He ate a hippo SMILE, making his main body sit inside a hippo's mouth.

 - Big Eater: Or so he claims to be.
-His beef with Luffy and Kidd earning so many dango is that they've run the storage empty, leaving him with virtually nothing.
+His beef with Luffy and Kid earning so many dango is that they've run the storage empty, leaving him with virtually nothing.

-- Blessed with Suck: Similarly to Holdem, the hippo that his body has fused into due to the SMILE he ate has a mind of its own, often closing its mouth while Dobon is still talking, which prevents others from hearing him.
+- Blessed with Suck: The hippo that Dobon's body has fused into due to the SMILE he ate has a mind of its own, often closing its mouth while Dobon is still talking, which prevents others from hearing him.